uwen-godwin/AirBnB_clone_v1/README.md

 (hbnb) quit

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the - (LICENSE)[https://github.com/uwen-godwin/AirBnB_clone_v3#license] file for details.